KaplanOpenSource/hera/hera/doc/source/toolkits/simulations/HermesWorkflow.rst

 A workflow that was added to the project, belongs to a workflow group automatically.
 The user can supply the workgroup, or let hera determine it from the code.

+When executing, the code automatically updates the python-workflow, removes the old dependecy files and executes the workflow.

 .. code-block::

     >> hera-workflows add <workflow file>